Call to order: 01352 757777

 Out of all the cereals used here in the UK and Europe, oats have the lowest digestible energy of the cereals.
 Barley and maize are far more likely to cause digestive upset and fizzy behaviour due to these cereals having a much higher starch content.
 It is starch that causes the “heating” effect, as it is broken down rapidly into glycogen and then glucose.
 These sugars are absorbed very quickly, giving the horse a rush of energy.

 While most horses are not affected, a few do react by becoming excitable.
-This is as likely, if not more so, to occur with maize and barley (which are both higher in energy) as it is with oats.
+This is as likely if not more so, to occur with maize and barley (which are both higher in energy) as it is with oats.

 We have found however that the practice of feeding a fast soak high fibre provider with the oats as a naked porridge oat form will slow the release of the starch and mean that these oats can be fed safely to most horses and they stay sane with a controlled and measured energy release attitude.